IPad Pro: Second generation

 On June 5, 2017, the second generation iPad Pro was announced, which features A10X Fusion processors, with storage options of 64 GB, 256 GB, and 512 GB.
 Upgraded displays include a 10.5-inch version to replace the 9.7-inch model, while the 12.9-inch version was refreshed.
 Both sizes employed refresh rates up to 120 Hz, better HDR and TrueTone white balancing.
 Following this announcement, both models of the first-generation iPad Pro were discontinued.
-The iPad 10.5-inch and the Gen 2 iPad 12.9-inch were the last iPad Pro models with Home Button.
+The two 2nd generation models were the last iPad Pro models with Home Button and a USB-lightning connector.

 Third generation

 The third generation of iPad Pro was announced on October 30, 2018, and was made available in two screen sizes: 11 in and 12.9 in.
 They feature full-screen displays, with the 11-inch model replacing the 10.5-inch model of the previous generation.
 They also feature up to 1 TB of storage and Face ID using a sensor array on the top bezel which, unlike iPhone models featuring Face ID, can unlock the iPad in any orientation.
-The home button was completely removed in favor of a larger display.
-Due to having an all-screen design, these devices are the first iPads to lack a physical button on the front.
-These are also the first iPad Pro models to come with USB-C connector replacing Apple's Lightning connector.
-It launched with a Smart Keyboard Folio (sold separately), but also supports the Magic Keyboard with a trackpad launched in early 2020.
+The home button was completely removed in favor of a larger display and uniform bezel sizes on all sides.
+These were also the first iPads to come with a USB-C connector.
+It was launched with a Smart Keyboard Folio (sold separately), but also supports the Magic Keyboard with a trackpad launched in early 2020.

 Fourth generation

 The fourth generation of iPad Pro was announced on March 18, 2020, with the same screen sizes of the previous generation.
-It offers a redesigned camera module, an A12Z processor, 128 GB minimum storage, LiDAR Scanner (<5m distance), and support for the Magic Keyboard with a trackpad that is sold separately.
+It offers a redesigned camera module, an Apple A12Z processor, 128 GB minimum storage, LiDAR Scanner, and support for the Magic Keyboard case.

 Fifth generation

 The fifth generation of iPad Pro was announced on April 20, 2021, with the same design and screen sizes as the previous generation.
-It includes the Apple M1 chip, 5G connectivity, Thunderbolt 3/USB 4 connectivity (up to 40 Gbit/s), external display output up to 6K resolution, 8 or 16 GB of RAM, and on the 12.9" variant, an XDR display with mini-LEDs marketed as "Liquid Retina XDR".
+It includes the Apple M1 processor, 5G connectivity, Thunderbolt 3/USB 4 connectivity (up to 40 Gbit/s), external display output up to 6K resolution, 8 or 16 GB of RAM, and on the 12.9" variant, a mini-LED display marketed as the "Liquid Retina XDR" display.